 Things to do in Vatican City, a complete guide

-The Vatican is the smallest state in the World and it is an unmissable stop of any trip to Rome.
+The Vatican is the smallest state in the World and it is an unmissable stop on any trip to Rome.
 It is worth a full day of sightseeing, thanks to its great spiritual value and its richness of works of art by many worldwide famous artists.

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.